magnos-code/magnos/docs/source/tutorials/tutorial_4.rst

 .. code-block:: python

-   import magnos
+   import magnon

 Structure Inputs
 ----------------

-Magnos makes good use of ASE, and this includes its I/O capabilities.
+Magnon makes good use of ASE, and this includes its I/O capabilities.
 The unit cell structure can be read directly into an Atoms object using e.g. :code:`ase.io.read()` with any of the standard structure file formats allowed by that function.
 In this example, we read from a POSCAR file :code:`FeGd.poscar`: